pgxn/rfcs/text/0003-meta-spec-v2.md

 #### String ####

-A *String* is data element containing a non-zero length sequence of Unicode characters.
+A *String* is data element containing a sequence of one or more Unicode characters.

 #### Number ####